 Why choose HPLP for residential conveyancing in London

 We have an experienced team who understand the stresses involved in selling property.
 Our approach is a simple – we provide a first-class service from our expert team who make the difference by taking care of all the important legal details and removing any confusion and uncertainty from the process of selling a property.

 Whether you are selling your property through an estate agent or privately, we will make everything as clear as possible.
-Our team are made up of highly qualified Solicitors who have the legal and technical “know how” to resolve any issues as they arise in a professional and efficient manner.
+Our team is made up of qualified Solicitors and a Licensed Conveyancer who have the legal and technical “know how” to resolve any issues as they arise in a professional and efficient manner.

 We also recognise that communication is key, especially where there are complex issues to deal with, so will ensure you are always kept up-to-date and get answers to your questions in plain English.